esadr/mlsvm/README.md

 It divides the data to two classes and calculate the k-NN.
 It saves the output for each class in indices and dists files.
 You can compile it by
 `make mlsvm_save_knn`
-The parameters are filename, number of nearest neighbors and type of distances which are passed by -f, --nn_n, --nn_d respectively.
+The parameters are filename, number of nearest neighbors and type of distances which are passed by -f, `--nn_n`, `--nn_d` respectively.
-The default parameter for --nn_n is 10 and for --nn_n is 10 which are set in the param.xml file.
+The default parameter for `--nn_n` is 10 and for `--nn_n` is 10 which are set in the param.xml file.
 The filename is the name of dataset without any extension like filename_zsc_data.dat.
 For example for twonorm dataset you can use `./mlsvm_save_knn -f twonorm --nn_n 10 --nn_d 1`